Urban Greening Grants

 Planting trees reduces the urban heat island effect during periods of high temperatures as trees not only provide shade, they also cool and clean air through the process of evapotranspiration (the process where water transfers from the earth’s surface to the atmosphere through evaporation (from soil and water) and transpiration (from plants)).

 There are a range of other benefits associated with urban greening.
-These include but are not limited to:
+These include:

 - increasing biodiversity, by providing habitat and food for other organisms